open-orchestra/open-orchestra-docs/en/developer_guide/navigation_panel.rst

           activateColvis : true
           searchField : text

-The parameter ``open_orchestra_backoffice.navigation_panel.trashcan.parameters`` is injected to panel strategy whith a translator which implements ``Symfony\Component\Translation\TranslatorInterface``.
+The parameter ``open_orchestra_backoffice.navigation_panel.trashcan.parameters`` is injected to panel strategy whith a translator.
-The translator try to translate each associated value in current context, in this case ``open_orchestra_backoffice.table.trashcan.name``.
+The Symfony translator will try to translate each value.
+In this case ``open_orchestra_backoffice.table.trashcan.name`` will be translated.
 Here is the configuration:

 .. code-block:: yaml